-MI6 head urges disaffected Russians to spy for UK
+Disaffected Russians spying for UK, says MI6 head

 - Published

-The head of MI6 has appealed to Russians disaffected by the Ukraine war to defect and work with his organisation.
+MI6 has recruited a number of Russians disaffected by the Ukraine war, its chief has revealed, as he appealed for more to defect and work with them.

 In a speech in Prague, Sir Richard Moore said many Russians were "silently appalled" to see their armed forces "pulverising" Ukrainian cities.